GRANADlauncher/granad/docs/quickstart.rst

 .. note:: Internally, a stack is just used to store data and has no mutable state.
 So, any changes to coupling parameters must happen at the level of the :code:`StackBuilder`, not the :code:`Stack`!

-Visualizing IP physical quantities is now easy:
+Visualizing single-particle physical quantities is now easy:

 .. literalinclude:: ../examples/energies_layer.py
    :language: python